-- Official – a medal of an officially approved design and manufacture authorised for wearing, and is included in the NZ Order of Wear.
+- Official – a medal of an officially approved design and manufacture authorised for wearing that is included in the NZ Order of Wear.

 - Genuine – any medal manufactured by an authorised military contractor for the purpose of official issue.

-- Replacement/Duplicate – a medal subsequently approved and issued medal to replace a lost, stolen or destroyed medal.
-Duplicate medals are impressed with the letter (D) indicating an officially authorised duplicate medal.
+- Replacement / Duplicate – a medal subsequently approved and issued to replace a lost, stolen or destroyed medal.
+New Zealand Duplicate medals are impressed with the letter (D) indicating that it is an officially authorised and issued replacement.

-- Replica/Copy – a medal purchased from a commercial replica medal manufacturer or trader who produces Replica / Copy medals of the originals, for the purposes of profit.
-Generally of lesser quality and less expensive than an official original.
+- Replica/Copy – a medal from a commercial medal manufacturer or trader who produces Replica / Copy medals of the originals, for the purposes of profit.
+Generally of lesser quality and less expensive than its officially issued counterpart.

 - Counterfeit/Fake – a medal (genuine or replica) that has been altered in some way, e. g. artificially aged, skimmed (original name removed), re-named or modified for the purposes of falsely representing it be a genuine/original medal.

 The issue of First World War service medals in the 1920’s coincided with a popular British comic strip in the Daily Mirror newspaper.
 The cartoons featured PIP the dog, SQUEAK the penguin and WILFRED the rabbit.
-Soon the three main medals (the 1914 or 1914-15 Star, the British War Medal and the Victory Medal) were nicknamed ‘Pip, Squeak and Wilfred’.
-When only the British War and Victory Medals were worn together they became ‘Mutt and Jeff’ after another pair of cartoon characters.
+Soon the three main medals (the 1914 or 1914-15 Star, the British War Medal and the Victory Medal) were nicknamed ‘Pip, Squeak and Wilfred‘.
+When only the British War and Victory Medals were worn together, they were named ‘Mutt and Jeff‘ after another pair of newspaper cartoon characters.

-- The medal Rim is the raised part of medal’s Edge that prevents damage when the medal is laid flat.
+- Rim of a medal is the raised part of a medal’s Edge that prevents damage to the face of the medal when laid flat.

 - Medals are worn in a single row suspended from a medal brooch bar with pin for attachment to clothing.

 - Veteran men and women (not in uniform) wear their medals in same fashion.
-If a female’s Ribbon Bow decoration is worn, it is placed immediately above any medal brooch bar.
+If a Ribbon Bow decoration is worn, it is placed immediately above a medal brooch bar if worn.

 - The maximum width of a medal brooch bar with full-size medals attached, should be no greater than 16 cm in width (14.5 cm for miniatures), with the medals overlapped so as to be evenly spaced on the brooch bar.

-- The length of a medal ribbon used to suspend a medal is cut/mounted so that the distance from the top of the ribbon to the bottom of each medal measures 9.5 cm for full-size medals (5 cm for miniatures).
+- The length of a medal ribbon used to suspend a medal, is cut/mounted so that the distance from the top of the ribbon to the bottom of each medal measures 9.5 cm for full-size medals (5 cm for miniatures).
 Adjustments are necessary to accommodate medal design.
-Medal ribbon width will also vary by design and manufacturer.
+Medal ribbon width and quality can also vary with manufacturers.

 - Medal ribbon bar – a row of ribbons of specified length (approx 5 mm) fixed side by side (not overlapping) to a ribbon bar.
 The bar is worn in uniform pinned to the cloth.
 Ribbon bars are NOT worn when medals are worn.
 It is not normal to wear a ribbon bar when in civilian attire.

-- A maximum of four ribbons per row (the NZDF has altered its rule to “three” ribbons to accommodate both arm swing and weapons drill) is the maximum before an additional row is started immediately above.
+- Four medal ribbons per row (the NZDF has altered its rule to “three” ribbons to accommodate both arm swing and weapons drill) is the maximum before an additional row is started immediately above.

-- When medal ribbons alone are worn, the highest ranked award is worn closest to the centre of the chest; any single ribbon or incomplete rows of ribbons are placed centrally above the top row of ribbons.
+- When medal ribbons alone are worn, the highest ranked award is worn closest to the centre of the chest; any single ribbon or incomplete row of 2, 3 or 4 ribbons are placed centrally above the top row of ribbons.

-First World War – By the time medals for First World War service were issued in the 1920s (1914 Star, 1914/15 Star, British War Medal 1914/20, Victory Medal, Mercantile Marine War Medal), a standardised sequence of naming, font and abbreviations.
+Standardisation – By the time medals for First World War service were issued in the 1920s (1914 Star, 1914/15 Star, British War Medal 1914/20, Victory Medal and Mercantile Marine War Medal), British medals had a standardised sequence of naming, font and abbreviations.
 All medals were issued in bulk as blanks to participating nations where they were then impressed in a hand operated naming press devised for the purpose, before being issue to troops.
 The results were patchy with miss-aligned names and characters reflecting an unrefined process that was not rectified until automation produced a consistent result.
 A recipient’s medal group might also show a variety of ranks on different medals.
 The rank impressed in the naming represents the rank that was held at the time the person qualified for the medal.

 The naming of Mercantile Marine War Medals was different again.
-This consisted of only the recipient’s first and last names, or alternatively, first initial – last name, or first name – initial – last name.
-This could be a matter of choice, whilst no provision was made to include mercantile service rank or appointment titles, not even for the Master (Captain).
+Names consisted of only a recipient’s first and last names, or alternatively, first initial – last name, or first name – initial – last name.
+This could be a matter of choice, whilst no provision was made to include mercantile service rank or appointment titles, not even for a ship’s Master (Captain).

 The impact of the poor management of Second World War medals has and will never go away, not at least until the last Veteran is dead.
 The majority are now deceased however it is their descendant families who are starting to query the medal entitlements of their ancestor’s and medals.
 The power of the internet is fuelling both access and knowledge of their family’s military service.
 With this invariably comes the questions of medals and for some the revelation of an entitlement that has not been claimed!